 How to start investing in dividend paying stocks

-Over the last few months I’ve received a number of emails from readers on this question: how do I start investing in dividend paying stocks?
+Every few months I get this question: how do I start investing in dividend paying stocks?

 Today’s post will begin to provide some answers on that subject and hopefully give you some things to think about as well.